Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 The story of the Marian image:

 The origins of the pilgrimages trace back to a 17th-century Marian image that miraculously survived a Turkish attack.
-According to tradition, the church was set on fire, but the sacred image remained unharmed amidst the flames.
+According to tradition, the church was set on fire, but the sacred image remained intact amidst the flames.
 This miracle initiated the Marian devotion at Máriaradna, and for centuries, believers have sought comfort, healing, and intercession before the image.

 Historical background: